 - Grate zucchini and lay in a double layer paper towel or dish towel.
 Squeeze gently to soak up excess water and set aside.2 cups grated zucchini

 - In a large bowl whisk together egg, sugar, packed brown sugar, vegetable oil, and vanilla extracts.
-Stir in slightly dried zucchini.1 egg,½ cup granulated sugar,½ cup packed brown sugar,¼ cup canola oil or coconut oil,2 teaspoons vanilla extract
+Stir in slightly dried zucchini.1 large egg, ½ cup granulated sugar, ½ cup packed brown sugar, ¼ cup oil, 2 teaspoons vanilla extract

 - Preheat the oven to 350°F. While the oven is preheating, use a large trigger scoopto distribute the batter between the muffin cups or fill each cup about ⅔ full.
 The muffins should sit 15-20 minutes before baking.